PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, good Samga.
 Brave Samga," whispered Dimsbury, touching the wand in his eye gingerly.

-Samga looked up at the circle of heads mounted in on the wall.
+Samga looked up at the circle of heads mounted on the wall.
 The broken and aborted things that had lead to him.
 The trial and the error, the arrogant misuse of power in an attempt to craft life itself.
-Not for the first time, Samga wished that he had had never been made.
+Not for the first time, Samga wished that he had never been made.

 "Yessss," said Dimsbury.
 "Just a little closer.
 Let me dip my fingers in the torrent of magic and then, and THEN!"
 Dimsbury coughing was interrupted by a fit of coughing.